Payfast/mod-eventespresso_4_6/README.md

 # mod-eventespresso_4_6

-Copyright (c) 2008 PayFast (Pty) Ltd
-You (being anyone who is not PayFast (Pty) Ltd) may download and use this plugin / code in your own website in conjunction with a registered and active PayFast account.
-If your PayFast account is terminated for any reason, you may not use this plugin / code or part thereof.
-Except as expressly indicated in this licence, you may not use, copy, modify or distribute this plugin / code or part thereof in any way.

 INTEGRATION:
 *** For EE 4.6.* use v1.0.0, for EE 4.7.*, 4.8.* and 4.9.* use v1.1.1 ***
 1. Setup ZAR on EE: navigate to EE general settings>country.
 Change country to South Africa, change currency code to ZAR, name to Rand, and symbol to R (leave country ISO code as US).